 This is one of my favorite questions.
 Some entrepreneurs have to create the initial product and see success before moving on to the other iterations.
 Others can see these and plan for them right from the beginning.
-But if you can generate five product iterations from one product, not only does this bring you more revenue, but it also gives your business a sense of continuity and congruency.
+But what if you can generate five product iterations from one product?
+Not only does this bring you more revenue, but it also gives your business a sense of continuity and congruency.

 Until you get to actual numbers, you are only hoping.
 The numbers don’t lie.

-Don’t find yourself in a tight spot where you haven’t managed your cash flow well and now you have to let go of valued employees or say no to amazing opportunities because you didn’t keep your finger on the pulse of your company’s cash flow.
+Don’t find yourself in a tight spot where you haven’t managed your cash flow well.
+Now you have to let go of valued employees or say no to amazing opportunities.
+All because you didn’t keep your finger on the pulse of your company’s cash flow.

 Keep meticulous track of what is coming in and what is going out and when these things are happening.

 Not too long ago I had a situation where my main source of revenue got delayed.
 There were some legal issues between two entities that had nothing to do with me, however, one of the companies accounted for 70% of my revenue at the time.

 Simultaneously, I had recently invested a large portion of my company’s cash reserves in something that I felt would create significant future revenue opportunities.

 Either situation would have been fine separately, but it was the timing of both of them happening at once (the one being something I could not predict).

 What this did was make my cash flow incredibly tight.